goeiebook/creativelab/README.md

 ---

 The last twitter post did not generate buzz.
 There is no response and practically no views.
-That's probably a sign that I didn't break anything.
-Something about my submission was not acceptable to the server, and it was rejected.
-So I edit the snippet and reduce the complexity step by step.
+That's probably a sign that nothing unexpected had been discovered.
+The server rejected my submission because it was unacceptable.
+So I edit the snippet and reduce the complexity bit by bit.
 Until, boom, 200 Status code.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
-I feel foolish.
+I was a fool.

 Reduce the shape count, stick to the available timeline, and change values randomly.
 Dividing (x,y) coordinates by a constant value results in an interesting effect.
 Changing the constant value between keyframes results in a beating effect.
 This is amazing, even if I do not know exactly how it works.
 [I submit it](https://www.creativelab5.com/s/31KE8L).
 200 Status code, all good.